bearandhammer/knowledge-vault/obsidian-vault/📰 Blog Notes (Archive)/Current/Untitled.md

 ## Tooling

 Two key extensions to obtain at this point, before going any further, are 'Remote - WSL' and 'Docker Explorer'.
-Remote WSL enables you to connect to and open folders within WSL, enabling you to open a version of Visual Studio Code in the context of WSL.
-With Visual Studio Code
+Remote WSL enables you to connect to and open folders within WSL, enabling you to open a version of VS Code in the context of WSL.
+With VS Code connected to WSL you can add extensions just to this particular 'flavour' of VS Code; this is where Docker Explorer comes in.
+When installing Docker Explorer in the WSL connected application context extra functionality is added to the standard Explorer pane, allowing management of Images and Containers using GUI components.

+Start with installing Remote WSL in VS Code, as shown:

+IMAGE

 ## Get SQL